rembo10/headphones/README.md

 ###About
 I created this, in order to completely redeign the user-interface of the current Headphones by rembo10.
-##Latest
+##Latest Changes
-* Added new screenshots
-* Added universal custom scrollbar - DONE
+* Created "ColorStyles.css" to easy personalize main colors.
+* CD art now rotates.
+* Changed the layout a bit.
-* Added edited progress bars, and title - DONE
+* * Added footer, and moved filter and info to it.
+* * Sub menu has been moved to header.

 ###Screenshots
 Since i edit the style and images alot to optimize it's code, these screen will be edited again once i feel satisfied.